mingleeeeee/AI-Chatbot-IP/README.md

 Then extracts and normalizes Mel-frequency cepstral coefficients (MFCC), converts these coefficients to an energy representation, normalizes and scales the energy values to estimate mouth openness, ensuring the final values are clipped between 0 and 1.

 ## Voice-cloning
-(TODO in the future, soon comes out from openai)
+(TODO in the future, it soon comes out from openai)